-This chapter relates to charging for services such as:
+This section relates to charging for services such as:

 - home care

 - day centres and day activities

 - bathing at a day centre

 - transport to and from day centres

 - supported living

 - personal budgets and direct payments

 - support in an extra care housing scheme that is not counted as home care

-- shared lives scheme.
+- Shared Lives scheme.

-This chapter also relates to how we charge people in prison for care and support services arranged by BCP Council's Adult Social Care Services.
+This section also relates to how we charge people in prison for care and support services arranged by BCP Council's Adult Social Care Services.